PamelaCaguana/recipe-collection/README.md

 Because making your own food shouldn't require a google deep dive.

 ## Version 1.0 is Live
-This phase includes the following features/capabilities:
+This version includes the following features/capabilities:
 - Look up recipes posted by all users.
 - Create an account using an email address.
 - Add and edit recipes with images and links.